bleichroeder/RabbitHutch/README.md

 ## Consumer Types

 ### ```RabbitConsumer<T>```
-RabbitConsumer<T> is a standard RabbitMQ publisher.
+RabbitConsumer<T> is a standard RabbitMQ consumer.
 It connects directly to a RabbitMQ exchange and consumes messages of type T from it.

 ### ```SingleFetchRabbitConsumer<T>```
 SingleFetchRabbitConsumer<T> is a variant of RabbitMQ consumer which allows only for BasicGet.
 It connects directly to a RabbitMQ exchange and consumes messages of type T one message at a time, only when requested.